 Did my parish already take part in the Heart of a Shepherd campaign?

-If your parish was one of the ten pilot parishes who participated in Fall 2019, then yes.
-We are so grateful to the ten pastors, parish staff, and volunteers who led successful parish campaigns in their respective parishes.
+If your parish was one of the ten pilot parishes who participated in Fall 2019 *or one of the 14 parishes in fall 2020 OR the 25 parishes to participate in spring 2021*, then yes.
+We are so grateful to the ten Pastors, parish staff, and volunteers who led successful parish campaigns in their respective parishes.
 Their success helped inform our campaign activity moving forward.
-In total, the ten pilot parishes raised over $3.7 Million for both the campaign and local parish initiatives.
+In total, theten twenty-four pilot parishes raised over $3.7 $8.1 Million for both the campaign and local parish initiatives.

 Will any portion of the funds raised go back to the parishes?

 Yes.
 Starting in Fall 2020, parishes will have the option to allocate between 50 percent and 65 percent of all funds raised for an identified, agreed-upon need.
 All other proceeds will benefit the Heart of a Shepherd campaign.
 A parish may opt to make an outright commitment on behalf of the parish in the form of a three-year pledge, in which case all proceeds will go to the Heart of a Shepherd campaign.